Home Building Project

 Many sponsors would like to be a part of the project that they donate, CBAVC being one of the very few that allow volunteers to be involved.

-- To learn a practical experience of the impact on many people here through building the home for a family in our project.
-More details about our local builders and volunteers build each house.
+• To learn a practical experience of the impact on many people here through building the home for a family in our project.

-It costs $3,000 per home, including the cost of local builders whom participate in building activities for five days.
+• The price of one house $4,900 dollars, including the cost of local builders who participate in the building of a house for five days.

 Please note: Transportation can be arranged by via your own tour operator, or CBAVC is happy to organize this for you from Siem Reap to CBAVC areas at the countryside by Minivan, or Taxi car.